 Over the past couple of years, Benson addressed some serious traffic and safety problems on holes 7 through 9.
 The 7th hole was a drivable par 4, so groups often piled up there.
 To make matters worse, players often walked backwards through the 7th fairway to reach the 8th tee.
 The 9th hole was an uphill, blind par 3 with a green wedged between the clubhouse and a neighbor’s fence.
 Wayward balls frequently pelted the restaurant.

 So Benson proposed a rerouting: lengthen the 7th hole by moving the tee back to its original position; build a new 8th hole, a par 3 playing from behind the 7th green to a section of the property previously used as a dump; and make the 9th hole a short, twisty par 5 finishing at the base of the hill.
 It was a safer, more efficient routing.

 As part of a new management contract in 2018, Benson and his partners Nick Sams and Jeff Oliver asked for $100,000 from the city of Eugene to support the renovation.
 To their mild surprise, they received it.
 By drawing on an additional $44,000 of unused past funding and keeping most of the labor in-house, they were able to pursue an array of improvements—not only the rerouting but also a creek restoration on the 6th hole.

 For the detail work, Benson knew he would need an actual architect.
 His top choice was Dan Hixson, who has become a kind of 21st-century Chandler Egan.
-Hixson has worked almost exclusively in Oregon and Washington, so his outstanding designs at Bandon Crossings and Wine Valley have flown under the radar outside of the Pacific Northwest.
+Hixson has worked almost exclusively in Oregon and Washington, and his outstanding designs at Bandon Crossings and Wine Valley have flown under the radar outside of the Pacific Northwest.
 When Benson called him, Hixson had just finished his highest-profile project to date, a reversible course at Silvies Valley Ranch.
 It turned out that the architect had a personal connection to Laurelwood: his father had been an assistant pro there in the 1950s.
 Hixson took the job.

 With a rented Cat and some dirt borrowed from a basement installation down the street, he sculpted the new greens and tees.